Olical/conjure/README.md

 #### Timing your evaluations

-Shown below is a simple example of a (top-level) `:eval` hook prints out how long each evaluation takes to compute:
+Shown below is a simple example of a (top-level) `:eval` hook that prints out how long each evaluation takes to compute.

 ```edn
 {:conns